 If you’re new to test coverage, here’s how it works:

 For a project made up of code and tests, a test coverage library can be added to assess how well the project’s code is being covered by its tests.
-(In the case of our Ruby project, we’re using a test coverage library called Simplecov.)
+On each run of the project’s test suite, the test coverage library generates a test coverage report.

-How it works in CI/CD
+How test coverage works in CI/CD

 - Your CI service builds your project, runs your tests, and generates your test coverage report.